buffup/Documentation/Android/Readme.md

 Our SDK provides a custom View named **BuffView**, which is responsible for displaying all UI elements on top of your video view.

-Add this View on top of your video view then configure the placement of the elements in the BuffView, by using the Styleable properties of the view:
+Add this View on top of your video view, for example:

-For example:
 ```
     <com.buffup.sdk.ui.BuffView
         android:id="@+id/buffView"